kbopenbib/kbopenbib_data/README.md

 ## About

-The KBOpenBib project, maintained by the [Kompetenznetzwerk Bibliometrie](https://bibliometrie.info),
+The OPENBIB project, maintained by the [Kompetenznetzwerk Bibliometrie](https://bibliometrie.info),
 provides access to curated OpenAlex data with a focus on the German research landscape.

 Curated data is provided for following entities: